King Krule – 6 Feet Beneath the Moon

 6 Feet Beneath the Moon is a remarkable effort, and not just because it was made by a teenager.
 The album consistently experiments with tempo and influences to forge something that is truly unique.
 A first offering with bite and substance, Marshall has carved out his own niche with brash brilliance that’s sure to be alienating to some.
 If you can get behind the warring sounds on the record, you’re sure to find something worth sticking around for.

-6 Feet Beneath the Moon was released on the 24th August 2013.
+6 Feet Beneath the Moon was released on 24th August 2013.
+For further information or to order the album visit King Krule’s website here.

 Watch the video for Easy Easy here: